TheDeanLab/navigate/docs/source/software_configuration.rst

 Configuration File
 ------------------
-In order for the ASLM software to function, you will need to configure the specifications of the various hardware that you will be using.
-The first time you launch the software, ASLM will evaluate the the hardware settings as provided in the ``ASLM\config\configuration.yaml`` file.
-Every subsequent time you launch the software, a local version of the ``configuration.yaml`` file can be found in either ``Users\name\AppData\Local\.ASLM\config`` if on Windows or ``~/.ASLM`` if on Mac/Linux.
+In order for the Navigate software to function, you will need to configure the specifications of the various hardware that you will be using.
+The first time you launch the software, Navigate will evaluate the the hardware settings as provided in the ``navigate\config\configuration.yaml`` file.
+Every subsequent time you launch the software, a local version of the ``configuration.yaml`` file can be found in either ``Users\name\AppData\Local\.navigate\config`` if on Windows or ``~/.navigate`` if on Mac/Linux.

 To avoid confusion, we recommend launching the software in the synthetic hardware mode initially.
-Within your Terminal, or Anaconda Prompt, activate your ASLM Python environment and launch the software by typing: ``navigate -sh``.
-Thereafter, you should only modify the ``configuration.yaml`` file in your local ``/.ASLM`` directory.
+Within your Terminal, or Anaconda Prompt, activate your Navigate Python environment and launch the software by typing: ``navigate -sh``.
+Thereafter, you should only modify the ``configuration.yaml`` file in your local ``/.navigate`` directory.
 The local copy avoids conflicts between different microscopes after pulling new changes on GitHub.